JMDKC/artangled-hugo/content/posts/2023-05-14-ozzola-continua.md

   - Paris
 ---

-Giovanni Ozzola lives and works in the Canary Islands: a place constantly under attack from the sun above and the Atlantic Ocean all around.
-Walking around this show, spread out over several rooms of the large Galleria Continua space in Paris, I could practically taste the salt water.
+Giovanni Ozzola lives and works in the Canary Islands: a small place that's constantly under attack from the Atlantic Ocean all around.
+Walking through [this show of his](https://www.galleriacontinua.com/exhibitions/for-a-little-while-398), spread out over several rooms of the large Galleria Continua space in Paris, I could practically taste the salt water.

-The artist’s eye is constantly caught by the damage these huge natural forces wreak on indoor manmade spaces.
-Hence photos like the one below, staring out at the sea through the window of a concrete bunker, its walls blasted by erosion, the fragile graffiti marks left by people seemingly disappearing before our eyes.
+The artist’s eye is constantly caught by the damage these huge natural forces wreak on the man made.
+Hence photos like the one below, staring out at the sea through the window of a concrete bunker, walls blasted by erosion, the fragile graffiti marks left by people seemingly disappearing before our eyes.

 ![Giovanni Ozzola 'In volo senza ali' (2020)](/ozzola-continua-1.jpeg) *In volo senza ali* (2020)